mikejonestechno/investment-analytics/pages/readme.md

-# Investment Analytics

 This project was created to provide some guidelines and forecasts for the following questions:

 - How much do I need to retire?
 - How much will inflation or interest rates affect my retirement portfolio, both before and during retirement?
 - How much do I need in my investment portfolio today in order to have acrued enough to retire in the future?

-## Australia Data
+## Made in Australia

-This project plots inflation, interest rates and the SPX 500 index to help visualize investment and retirement portfolios for people in Australia.
+This project plots inflation and interest rates from the Reserve Bank of Australia with the SPX 500 index to help visualize investment and retirement portfolios for people living in Australia.

 🚧 This experimental project is still in development.